Emergency Medicine Clerkship Syllabus

 - Educate patients to ensure comprehension of discharge plan

-- Demonstrate proficiency in the follow basic skills
+- Demonstrate proficiency in the following basic skills (1.3)

 - ECG/cardiac rhythm analysis